kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 which, allow us to run multiple version of our application at the same time.

-With this changes, stopping application is not as straightforward as calling:
+With this changes, we can stop the running application with:

 ```bash
 ssh $HOST "~/$APP_NAME/$version/bin/$APP_NAME stop"
 ```

-Since now, we need to keep track of which are the last version we are running on blue/green version of our application.
+However, it's not as straightforward as it seems.
+We need to know the current version running for our blue/green version of our application.

 ## Solution

-To resolve this, is to store our last deployed blue/green version somewhere else everytime we deploy.
+To resolve this, is to store our last deployed blue/green version somewhere else every time we deploy.
 There are two ways we can get the version
 data:

 - Expose a API endpoint `/version` to return the running version.
-- Store our deployed version somewhere in a data store
+- Store our deployed version somewhere in a data store when we deploy

 **Using `/version`**